 - Go to https://workstudy.missouri.edu/

-- Enter your PawPrint and password.* If you do not have a password, please go to https://webmail.missouri.edu
+- Enter your username and password.* (If you do not have a password, please go to https://newstudent.missouri.edu/resources/itguide)

-- Search the employer list or enter keywords into the job description to see available positions
+- Search the employer list or enter keywords to view open positions by clicking on the job number

-- Once you have settled on a position, click “Accept” (Note that you can only accept one position)
+- Once you have decided on a position, click “Apply” (Note that you can only apply for and accept one position)

-Once hired into a work study position, you will submit a timesheet to track hours worked and monies from your work study award are directly deposited bi-weekly (every other Wednesday) into a bank account of your choice.
+Once hired into a work-study position, you will receive pay for hours worked and monies will be directly deposited, bi-weekly (every other Wednesday) into a bank account of your choice.
 Your earnings are not credited to your University account.
-Families which expect students to use portions of their award to pay University expenses must make appropriate arrangements.
+Families which expect students to use portions of their work-study pay for University expenses must make appropriate arrangements with the Cashier’s Office.

-For more details on types of jobs, awards, wages and payroll, please visit the Work Study student web page.
+For more details about Federal Work-Study jobs, please visit the Work-Study student web page.

-Campus jobs are particularly advantageous because of their convenient location, supportive supervisors, and focus on student development.
-On-campus, part-time jobs can be temporary or long-term employment opportunities working for a department in a variety of roles such as customer service, retail, sales, office support and more.
-Available positions can be found on the employment website, HireMizzouTigers.com, powered by Handshake.
+Campus jobs and internships are particularly advantageous because of their convenient location, supportive supervisors, and focus on student development.
+On-campus positions can be temporary or long-term employment opportunities working for a department in a variety of roles such as customer service, retail, sales, office support and more.
+Available jobs and internships can be found on the employment website, HireMizzouTigers.com, powered by Handshake.

 Students interested in a campus job should: